Factsheet 18 - Asylum Support for Survivors of Domestic Abuse

 - For women applying for s4 support, there is no explicit HO commitment to accommodating women in safe alternative accommodation prior to their eligibility for support being established.
 However, the guidance does specify that the provision of initial accommodation may be used ‘as a last resort in an emergency situation.’
 This phrase suggests that the HO will offer alternative safe accommodation for women in emergency situations, i.e. fleeing domestic abuse, prior to a full assessment of s4 eligibility being established.
 This might be in HO initial accommodation or a refuge.

-- If IA is appropriate or needed for your client’s safety, we suggest requesting s98 emergency accommodation as you would for an asylum seeker entitled to s95, escalating as necessary as a matter of safeguarding.
+- If initial accommodation is appropriate or needed for your client’s safety, we suggest requesting s98 accommodation as you would for an asylum seeker entitled to s95, escalating as necessary as a matter of safeguarding.

 Accessing refuge accommodation